 Plus, a study from Stirista found that 70% of B2B digital marketing leaders plan to invest in ABM technology in 2023.

 But what sort of technology am I talking about here?

 The answer is mostly AI and machine learning tools.

 AI is developing quickly (more on this later), so it’s hard to see a future for ABM where AI tools don’t play a part.
-Depending on the software you use, current AI platforms can help you analyze customer data, streamline the sales process, and even deliver personalized content at scale.
+Depending on the account-based marketing software you use, current AI platforms can help you gather marketing account intelligence, analyze customer data, streamline the sales process, and even deliver personalized content at scale.

 As the developments keep on coming, I’m sure we’ll see more marketers adopting AI technology to improve their ABM activities.

 More Focus On The Customer Experience